 Please note - since this article is in our "What is Calvinism?" series, it presents a full or 5-point view of Calvinism.
 We believe 5-point or 4-point Calvinism is an issue on which Christians can "agree to disagree."
 So, while this article may strongly argue for 5-point Calvinism, we are in no sense disparaging the faith or integrity of those who hold to 4-point Calvinism.
 In fact, many of our writers are 4-point Calvinists.
-For a different perspective on this issue, please see our article on unlimited atonement.
+Please also read our article on arguments against limited atonement.
+And, for a balanced perspective on the entire issue, please see our article on unlimited atonement.

 “Limited atonement” is a term that is used to summarize what the Bible teaches about the purpose for Christ’s death on the cross and what His life, death and resurrection accomplished.
 It is the third letter of the acronym TULIP, which is commonly used to explain what are known as the five points of Calvinism, also known as the doctrines of grace.
 The doctrine of limited atonement is clearly the most controversial and maybe even the most misunderstood of all the doctrines of grace.
 Because the name can confuse people and cause them to have wrong ideas about what is meant, some people prefer to use terms like “particular redemption,” “definite redemption,” “actual atonement,” or “intentional atonement.”
 These terms correctly focus on the fact that the Bible reveals Jesus’ death on the cross was intentional and had a definite purpose that it succeeded in accomplishing.
 Yet, like all of the doctrines of grace, what is important is not the name that is assigned to the doctrine but how accurately the doctrine summarizes what the Bible teaches about the nature and purpose of Jesus’ sacrificial death on the cross.